 6.)
 I know I just said come prepared to camp, but I also recommend not paying for too many nights in advance.
 Things can change – weather/your vehicle may become temperamental.
 There are no refunds for leaving early.

 7.)
 If you would prefer a dark sky and optimal viewing of the stars and the milky way, then avoid camping here when there is a full moon; it provides it’s own natural form of light pollution.
 The sky is incredible here at night.
 It is the fourth darkest park in the U.S. Go online to find out where you’ll find the top 10 darkest skies in the US, or internationally.

 8.)
 If your preference is a lovely moonlit stroll, you couldn’t pick a better place under a moonlit sky.
 The illumination is amazing with just the light of the full moon.

 9.)
 Get up early.
 The gate to the loop trail opens at 7 am.
 You may see herds of elk grazing, especially at dawn and dusk, though they can be seen throughout the park during the day.

 10.)
 Campsite # 44 is the pick of the site, in my humble opinion.
 It is a tent site only and it is non reservable.
-It is one of the more somewhat private sites and has a very cool cave-like area behind it, although you are not allowed into this area.
+It is one of the more somewhat private sites with a cave-like area behind it.

 “Dark in the Park” – Featured Programme